johnnyltk999/projectX/README.md

 # projectX

-this project is about traveling website(just Deme)
+this project is about traveling website(just Demo)